msrissaxox/starbrew/README.md

 - Responsive navigation bar
 - Multiple hero sections showcasing different aspects of the coffee experience
-- Dynamic card system for displaying coffee products
+- Dynamic card system for displaying coffee products, the Card component is a reusable UI element for displaying coffee items.
+It allows users to select different sizes and dynamically updates the price based on the selection.
-- Custom coffee data management
 - Mobile-friendly design
 - Modern UI with Tailwind CSS styling